speakeasy-sdks/codat-sdks/README.md

 ## Installation

-For installation please see instructions on fetching from each langauge specific SDK.
+For installation please see instructions on fetching from package managers for each langauge specific SDK.

 ## Requirements